 Luckily for our skin, seaweed has natural antioxidant properties to protect against free radical damage.
 Seaweeds are one of the richest sources of natural anti-oxidants, such as phlorotannins, sulfated polysaccarides, fucosterol and fucoxanthins.¹ Phlorotannins are different from tannins in terrestrial plants, but the physiologic properties are similar.
 They have anti-oxidant properties, scavenge free radicals, have chelating activity and protect against oxidative stress in cells.

 Another protective ingredient for your skin?
 Zinc Oxide.
 Zinc Oxide acts a natural physical sunscreen that blocks both UVA and UVB rays.
-In fact, the protective qualities in both seaweed and Zinc Oxide is why we’ve combined a heavy concentration of both into our new Mineral Face Shield that works to provide your skin with the daily, everyday protection it needs.

 When it comes to your skin, true protection goes beyond a chemical sunscreen.
 Utilizing an environmental protector as your last step before stepping out will allow your skin to get the long-lasting protection it needs while maintaining a healthy and beautiful glow.